square/react-native-square-reader-sdk/reader-sdk-react-native-quickstart/README.md

 ### Install `react-native-square-reader-sdk`

-Change to the quick start sample folder and install the module using `yarn`:
+Change to the quick start sample folder and install the plugin using `yarn`:

 ```bash
 cd /PATH/TO/LOCAL/reader-sdk-react-native-quickstart